What matters, then?

 So what matters with conventions?
 What works?

-As much as possible in my role as a coach I do my “homework” on the subject at hand before meetings.
+As much as possible in my role as a coach, I do my “homework” on the subject at hand before meetings.
 For an upcoming meeting with a team of fourth-grade teachers, I’d reviewed my highlights and annotations in two old favorites: Jeff Anderson’s Everyday Editing and A Fresh Approach To Teaching Punctuation by Janet Angelillo.
-Two other resources were added to my library: What Really Matters in Writing by Patricia M. and James W. Cunningham and Catching Up on Conventions by Chantal Francois and Elisa Zonana.
-I didn’t read these texts with “telling” in mind though, I read them for the purpose of “navigating.”
-My job as a coach isn’t “this is how other people say to do it,” my job is to know how to support the direction to go when the team points the way.
+I added two other resources to my library: What Really Matters in Writing by Patricia M. and James W. Cunningham and Catching Up on Conventions by Chantal Francois and Elisa Zonana.
+I didn’t read these texts with “telling” in mind, though; I read them for the purpose of “navigating.”
+My job as a coach isn’t “This is how other people say to do it”; my job is to know how to support the direction to go when the team points the way.

 We began with a simple list on effective conventions instruction.
 I titled the first column “What we think doesn’t work” and the second column “What we think does work.”
 Here is what we brainstormed: